-This paper studies the design of education policies in a setting of successive generations with heterogeneous individuals (high and low earning ability).
-Parents' investment in education is motivated by warm glow altruism and determines the probability that a child has high ability.
-Education policies consist of a subsidy on private educational investments and possibly of public education.
-We show that when an income tax is available, the subsidy on education should not depend on redistributive considerations.
-Instead, it is determined by two terms.
-First, a Pigouvian term which arises because under warm glow altruism parents' utility does not properly account for the impact of education on future generations.
-The second term captures a "merit good" effect, which arises when the warm glow term is not fully included in social welfare (possibility of laundering out).
-The two terms are of opposite sign and the optimal subsidy may be positive or negative.
-Finally, we derive conditions under which public education is welfare improving and show that total crowding out of private expenditure (for one of the types) may be desirable.
+We study the design of education policies (subsidies and public education) when parents' investment in education is motivated by warm glow altruism and determines the probability that a child has a high ability.
+The optimal subsidy is not necessarily positive.
+It is determined by two conflicting terms: a Pigouvian term (warm glow altruists do not properly account for the impact of education on future generations) and a "paternalistic" effect (the warm glow term may not be fully included in social welfare).
+Finally, total crowding out of private expenditure (for one of the types) by public education may be desirable.